Skip to main content

 The AAA framework

-QA Wolf generates tests in the Arrange, Act, Assert (AAA) format.
+QA Wolf flows follow the Arrange, Act, Assert (AAA) format.
+Arrange sets up state before the interaction.

 Act performs the interaction being tested.